Skip to content

 #3

-FEATURED WEDDINGS
+FEATURED REAL WEDDINGS

 Indeed, while it’s quite “easy” for every motivated photographer to catch at least 10 good images during an entire wedding day, it’s much more complicated to catch stunning images all day long.
-Without entering into technical details, let’s say that some situations are very easy to photograph (and even a smart phone can do a decent job), such as a cloudy day.
-But in some other circumstances, especially in very low light venues, or situations presenting a mix of natural and artificial lights (blue and orange), are much more complicated to catch, and thus are often the ones that are completely missed by the amateur photographers.
+Without entering into technical details, let’s say that some situations are very easy to photograph (and even a smartphone can do a decent job), such as a cloudy day.
+But in some other circumstances, especially in very low light venues, or situations presenting a mix of natural and artificial lights (blue and orange), are much more complicated to catch, and thus are often the ones that are completely missed by amateur photographers.
 Indeed, properly lighting dark scenery is an art that you can’t improvise.

 mayowood stone barn 65